Don't let this overwhelm you!

 Do not feed Grain Free or Raw Diets

 to our puppies or dogs!!!
 It may harm them!!!
-YOU GET A FREE BAG OF FEED WITH YOUR PUPPY IF YOU
+YOU GET A FREE SAMPLE OF FEED WITH YOUR PUPPY IF YOU

 PICK THE PUPPY UP PERSONALLY.